41 — Seek endarkenment

 Last year’s motto: mind the loops

 The last year really was a lot about minding the loops.
-The now see feedback loops, and systems, and cycles everywhere I look.
+I now see feedback loops, and systems, and cycles everywhere I look.

 - In product development: What’s the right way to empower a messaging, communication, and workflow ecosystem to build businesses on other businesses?
 A system like this needs aligned incentives amongst a lot of different individuals, consistency, and trust.